Loading Events

 What data should be requested, minimum and maximum fault current, why not to use infinite bus calculations, what if the data can not be obtained?

-• OVERVIEW OF CHANGES TO THE 2018 IEEE 1584
+• OVERVIEW OF IEEE 1584

-Introduction and Summary of the Major Changes
+Introduction and Summary of the Standard

 • ELECTRODE CONFIGURATIONS